datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Customer to SuperOffice Contact
 -----------------------------------------
-Every Tripletex Customer will be synchronized with a SuperOffice Contact.
+Before any synchronization can take place, a link between a Tripletex Customer and a SuperOffice Contact must be established.

+A new SuperOffice Contact will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, or Employee that is synchronized into SuperOffice.

 Once a link between a Tripletex Customer and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.